jonlanda/java_pokemon/README.md

 # Pokemon-Game made with Java

-### Fight Pokémons, Catch them and then beat the Champion of Pokémon-Java
+### Fight Pokémons, Catch them and then beat the Champion of Pokémon-Java!

+## How to execute the jar file:
+- Download Repository
+- Extract ZIP File to the Location that you want
+- Open Terminal in the

 ## Here some information on the Game: